-The va_arg() function retrieves a value of the given var_type from the location given by arg_ptr , and increases arg_ptr to point to the next argument in the list.
+The va_arg() function retrieves a value of the given var_type from the location given by arg_ptr, and increases arg_ptr to point to the next argument in the list.
 The va_arg() function can retrieve arguments from the list any number of times within the function.
 The var_type argument must be one of int, long, decimal, double, struct, union, or pointer, or a typedef of one of these types.

 The va_end() function is needed to indicate the end of parameter scanning.
-Each call of va_start() and va_copy() must be matched by a corresponding call to va_end() in the same function.

-Because it is not always possible for the called function to determine how many arguments there are, the calling function should communicate the number of arguments to the called function.
-To determine the number of arguments, a function can use a null pointer to signal the end of the list or pass the count of the optional arguments as one of the required arguments.
+Because it is not always possible for the called routine to determine how many arguments there are, the calling routine should communicate the number of arguments to the called routine.
+To determine the number of arguments, a routine can use a null pointer to signal the end of the list or pass the count of the optional arguments as one of the required arguments.
 The printf() function, for instance, can tell how many arguments there are through the format-string argument.

 The va_arg() function returns the current argument.
-The va_copy(), va_end() and va_start() functions do not return a value.
+The va_end and va_start() functions do not return a value.